jalbert12485/team-information/README.md

  * [License](#License)

 ## About
- In this project, we will be taking information as provided by the user.
-This information will then be used to generate cards that supply information about people that our on a team.
-These cards can be viewed by the user in order to quickly get information about his/her team.
+ In this project, we will use a node js program that allows the user to add, remove or display team members on his/her programming team.
+After adding members information including name, role, id, email and role specific information, the program will generate an .html and .js file meant to nicely display the information for the user.
  ![](Screenshot.png)
 ## Installation
  1. Clone this repository at [GitHub](https://github.com/jalbert12485/team-information.git)